xinwen-xw/CMU-Graphics-DrawSVG/README.md

 Recall that an SVG object consists of a hierarchy of shape elements.
 Each element in an SVG is associated with a modeling transform (see `SVGElement.transform` in `svg.h`) that defines the relationship between the object's local coordinate space and the parent element's coordinate space.
 At present, the implementation of `draw_element()`ignores these modeling transforms, so the only SVG objects your renderer has been able to correctly draw were objects that contained only identity modeling transforms.

-Please modify `draw_svg()` and `draw_element()` to implement the hierarchy of transforms specified in the SVG object.
+Please modify `draw_element()` to implement the hierarchy of transforms specified in the SVG object.
 (You can do this in no more than a few lines of code.)
 You're also free to add code to `software_renderer.h`, though minimal changes should be necessary for this task.

 When you are done, you should be able to draw `basic/test6.svg`.